How should we score athletes and candidates: geometric scoring rules: Optimal scoring rules

 \subsection{The organiser's objective}

 An organiser's goals can be complex.
 For a commercial enterprise the end goal is profit, whether from ad revenue or spectator fees.
-To that end they would fain incentivise athletes to take risks and keep the audience on edge, rather play a safe and sure strategy.
-A national Olympics committee wants an athlete that will perform best on the day of the games, so they are more interested in consistency.
-They would prefer an athlete that can be counted on to do well in any climate or weather conditions than one who can reach for the stars -- but only when the stars are right.
-In a youth racing league, the focus could be that the drivers finish the race with engines and bodies intact -- the goal being that the drivers learn to finish the race, before trying to finish it in record time.\footnote{The Castrol Toyota Racing Series positions itself as incubating the next generation of racing talent, and the competitors tend to be very young.
+To that end they would prefer that athletes take risks and keep the audience on edge, rather play a safe and sure strategy.
+If a tournament lasts for a long time, the presence of consistently strong athletes -- crowd favourites -- could help hold the viewers' attention throughout the season.
+In this case the organiser would want a system that encourages athletes to perform consistently well in every race.
+In a youth racing league, the focus could be that the drivers finish the race with engines and bodies intact -- the goal being that the drivers learn to finish the race, before trying to finish it in record time.\footnote{We have previously mentioned that Bernie Ecclestone is outspoken about the need of a ranking system that motivates racers to overtake in every race.
+For contrast, in the Tour de France the prize for the most aggressive athlete -- the prix de la combativit\'e -- is relatively unknown, while the most prestigious award is the Yellow Jersey, awarded to the athlete with the best overall time.

+The Castrol Toyota Racing Series positions itself as incubating the next generation of racing talent, and the competitors tend to be very young.
 The 2018 season consisted of 14 drivers, and the score for the fourteenth position was 24.
 The winner was Robert Shwartzman with a total score of 916.
-Richard Verschoor came second with 911, but failed to complete the third race.
+Richard Verschoor came second with 911, but failed to complete the third race (and thus got no points).
 Had Verschoor finished in any position whatsoever, he would have taken the championship.}

 Because of this, we want our model of the organiser's objective to be as general as possible.
 We assume that in each of the $n$ events, an athlete's performance in an event $i$ can be assessed as a cardinal quantity, $x_i$ (e.g.\ finishing time in a race, strokes on a golf course, score in target shooting).
-The athlete's overall performance is measured by a function $F$ that maps these $n$ quantities, $\bs{x}=(x_1,\ldots,x_n)$, into an overall measure of quality -- an aggregation function \citep{Grabisch09book,Grabisch11}.
+The athlete's aggregate performance is measured by a function $F:\mathbb{R}^n\ria\mathbb{R}$ that maps these $n$ cardinal quantities, $\bs{x}=(x_1,\ldots,x_n)$, into an overall measure of quality -- an aggregation function \citep{Grabisch09book,Grabisch11}.
 The space of such functions is too vast to be tractable, so we shall narrow it down by imposing four axioms on how a measure of quality should behave.